AlvinChongChong/CW2025/README.md

 2. **Ghost bricks and static blocks floating above frame** — fixed by adjusting ghost logic and coordinates.
 3. **Falling brick dropped too early** — caused by `HIDDEN_ROWS`; removing it corrected the drop timing.
 4. **Static bricks and frame movement when moving falling brick** — fixed by coordinate adjustments.
-5. **Falling brick alignment & stray pixel** — fixed by coordinate adjustments.
+5. **Falling brick alignment and weird white pixel on top left** — fixed by coordinate adjustments.

 ---